pqnelson/pqnelson.github.com/_posts/2015-02-15-automated-thm-iii-dp.md

 moment.

-Now, we use `mainCNF` to transform a `Formula` to definitional conjunctive normal form, *a la* set based representation.
+Now, we use `mainCNF` to transform a `Formula` to definitional conjunctive normal form, *à la* set based representation.
 We slightly generalize the procedure to do this to let us pass in an arbitrary `(Trip->Trip)` function (why be constrained to one particular choice?).